Anselmoo/ClassicAlgorithmsCollections/docs/src/index.md

 # ClassicAlgorithmsCollections.jl

-A package with a collection of classical algorithms re-implemented in JULIA.
+A package with a collection of classical algorithms re-implemented in `JULIA`.

 !!! note
     The `ClassicAlgorithmsCollections.jl` is initially inspired by [Geeksforgeeks' Top-10-Algorithms-in-Interview-Questions](https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/) and should be continuously expanded by new algorithms or more elegant implementations.